oktadev/okta-blog/_source/_posts/2022-02-28-shopping-app-with-node-minio.md

 ```
 {% endraw %}

-Here, we specify `flow: 'resetPassword'` to initialize the sign-in widget flows to start from the forgot-password screens.
+Here, we specify `flow: 'resetPassword'` to initialize the Sign-In Widget flows to start from the forgot-password screens.

 {% img
 blog/shopping-app-with-node-minio/forgot-password.png